FBorowiec/cisei_scraper/README.md

 * Years of departure heatmap
 * Age of departure barchart
 * Gender piechart
+* number of emigrants from a given city
 * top 10 provinces with most emigrants
 * top 10 regions with most emigrants
 * top 10 destinations
-* Analfabeti contro letterat piechart
-* number of emigrants from a given city

 # TODO